nikaro/wirelogd/README.md

 # Wirelogd

 Wirelogd is a logging daemon for WireGuard.
-Since WireGuard itself does not log the state of its peers (and since it is UDP based so, there no concept of "connection state"), Wirelogd relies on the latest handshake to determine if a peer is active or inactive.
+Since WireGuard itself does not log the state of its peers (and since it is UDP based so there is no concept of "connection state"), Wirelogd relies on the latest handshake to determine if a peer is active or inactive.
 While there is trafic the handshake should be renewed every 2 minutes.
-If there is no trafic, handshake is not renewed.
+If there is no trafic handshake is not renewed.
 Based on this behavior we assume that if there is no new handshake after a while (default Wirelogd timeout value is 5 minutes), the client is probably inactive.